ECONOMIC INQUIRY | Journal Policies

 Replication packages must include the following elements:

 1. A summary file (preferably in simple txt format or pdf) describing the contents of the replication package.
 It should explain the role and function of each file included and detail all software necessary to run the code as well as any additional add-on packages required.
 A simple explanation should be included providing instructions for how someone should run the code to generate the results as well as an explanation for where the results can be found once the code is finished.
-While not required, we suggest authors consult the README Template provided by the Social Science Data Editors for suggestions on how to write this file and assemble a data archive.
+We require that this file should follow the format as specified in the README Template provided by the Social Science Data Editors.

 2. All data files and code necessary to produce the main tables and figures in the manuscript should be included.